-If you have sustained a shoulder injury after a car accident that was not your fault, read on for types of shoulder injuries with treatment options and tips for navigating your personal injury case.
+If you have sustained a shoulder injury after a car accident, read on for types of shoulder injuries with treatment options and tips for navigating your personal injury case.
 The Bishop Law Firm represents car accident victims and we do not get paid unless we win your case.

-1.Whiplash: A whiplash injury can occur when the neck is forced forward and then back as your vehicle makes impact with another vehicle.
-Whiplash is common in rear end accidents.
+Whiplash is common after car accidents especially rear end accidents.
+A whiplash injury can occur when the neck is forced forward and then back as your vehicle makes an impact with another vehicle.
 Although whiplash affects the neck, it can also affect the shoulder, arms and upper back of an accident victim.
 Whiplash can last a few weeks or years under the wrong car accident circumstances.
 Do not assume that you have whiplash after an accident!
-Medical testing needs to be completed to rule out more serious injury (spinal cord damage or a herniated disc) from your car accident.
+Medical testing needs to be completed to rule out more serious shoulder injury (spinal cord damage or a herniated disc) from your car accident.